-CapitolTrack Summary: The Ralph M. Brown Act contains specified provisions regarding the timelines for posting an agenda and providing for the ability of the public to observe and provide comment.
-The act allows for meetings to occur via teleconferencing subject to certain requirements, particularly that the legislative body notice each teleconference location of each member that will be participating in the public meeting, that each teleconference location be accessible to the public, that members of the public be allowed to address the legislative body at each teleconference location, that the legislative body post an agenda at each teleconference locations within the boundaries of the local agency's jurisdiction.
+CapitolTrack Summary: The Ralph M. Brown Act requires, with specified exceptions, that all meetings of a legislative body of a local agency, as those terms are defined, be open and public and that all persons be permitted to attend and participate.
+The act contains specified provisions regarding the timelines for posting an agenda and providing for the ability of the public to observe and provide comment.
+The act allows for meetings to occur via teleconferencing subject to certain requirements, particularly that the legislative body notice each teleconference location of each member that will be participating in the public meeting, that each teleconference location be accessible to the public, that members of the public be allowed to address the legislative body at each teleconference location, that the legislative body post an agenda at each teleconference location, and that at least a quorum of the legislative body participate from locations within the boundaries of the local agency's jurisdiction.
 The act provides an exemption to the jurisdictional requirement for health authorities, as defined.
 This bill would require the agenda to identify any member of the legislative body that will participate in the meeting remotely.
-The bill would also require an updated agenda reflecting all of the members participating in the meeting remotely after the agenda is posted.